 The Baltimore Kinetic Sculpture Race (also known as the East Coast Championship) began in 1999 when Rebecca Hoffberger, founder of the American Visionary Art Museum, heard about the World Championship on television.
 She wanted to bring the race to Baltimore, and worked with Hobart to do it.
 Since the beginning, Theresa Segreti has led AVAM’s sponsorship of the race.
 For the first year, there were just six entries.
 AVAM built the Cha Cha Bird, the most impressive sculpture that year that served as inspiration to others.
 Two years later in 2001, the Chicken was rebuilt as Fifi the giant pink poodle—and has been the race’s mascot every year since.

 Thanks to geography and environmental laws, part of the California race takes place on US-101 where it is a limited-access freeway.
 Fortunately, the sculptures in Baltimore do not travel down I-95!
-Instead, the paved segments of the Baltimore race take place mostly on the right-lane of multi-lane roadways, with sculptures separated from traffic by cones or the substantial metal barriers on Light Street and Pratt Street alongside the Inner Harbor.
+Instead, the paved segments of the Baltimore race take place mostly on the right-lane of multi-lane roadways, with sculptures separated from traffic by cones or in the bike lianes on Light Street and Pratt Street alongside the Inner Harbor.
 Where roads are too narrow, they are closed for the race.
 While the pavement portions of the race cover the greatest distance, they aren’t the most exciting parts of the race--those are undoubtedly the various obstacles.

 Water Entries over the Years